 The man's fellow patients put away the greasy cards they were playing and turned toward him.

-"Listen, pal, don't eat this," said the other human.
+"Listen, pal, don't eat this," said the other man.
 "I don't know what they were thinking trying to feed this garbage to you.
 Want a sandwich?
 I have one."

-He reached, finally, but only to recoil, disgusted.
+He reached, finally, but only to recoil in disgust.